You are listening to the Sean Hannity Radio Show Podcast.

 I think that if we want to fix the country, you pick the best, brightest, most available people to do it.

-And I said, Yeah, he is.
+And I said, yeah, he is.

-You have to step on toes in DC if you want to get some things done.
+You have to step on toes in D.C. if you want to get some things done.

-Um but if that's the case, how well would Donald Trump be vetted?
+But if that's the case, how well would Donald Trump be vetted?

 Seriously.

-I want people that can get things done, and people that get things done tend to step on to I'll give you an example.
+And people that get things done tend to step on top.

 Linda's our producer here.

-Linda, if we were vetting her for this job, and some of the people that she's yelled at and cursed at over the years that have treated her horribly, would not give her the best recommendation for the job.
+Linda, if we were vetting her for this job and some of the people that she's yelled at and cursed at over the years that have treated her horribly would not give her the best recommendation for the job.

 But she's the best person for the job.

-She may not vet well unless somebody comes to me and says, Well, what kind of producer was she?
+She may not vet well unless somebody comes to me and says, well, what kind of producer was she?

-And I'd say, That's the girl you want in your corner.
+And I'd say, that's the girl you want in your corner.

 But is that true or false?